 All previous, bootstrap (version 2 and 3) attributes are also settable in bootstrap 4 template pack FormHelpers.
-Here are listed the ones, that are only available in bootstrap4 template pack:
+Here are listed the ones, that are only available in bootstrap 4 template pack:

-use_custom_control = True Enables the optional UI customization of the template pack for radio, checkbox, select and file field.
+use_custom_control = True Enables the optional UI customization of the template pack for radio, checkbox and file field (non clearable only).
 Useful when you already have customization based on the default interpretation of the template pack.
 Setting to False results in the standard bootstrap classes being applied for radio and checkbox, and Django rendering for file field.
 See table below for examples.